Dreamers Connecting Our Community Union Scholarship

 The Dreamers Connecting Our Community Scholarship recognizes and promotes student engagement and service, particularly as it relates to higher education access for immigrant communities in Utah.
 This Scholarship recognizes student leadership that extends beyond the classroom into the broader community, as we strongly believe education is a human right and that everyone deserves an opportunity to earn a higher education despite immigration status.
 Dreamers (with or without DACA) are welcome and #HeretoStay.

-The Dream Center at the University of Utah Office of Engagement, in partnership with The Union Administration Office is pleased to announce three (3) scholarships of $5,000 each to assist undergraduate and graduate Dreamers (undocumented students with or without DACA) in accomplishing their academic goals.
+The Dream Center at the University of Utah Office of Engagement, in partnership with The Union Administration Office is pleased to announce four (4) scholarships of $5,000 each to assist undergraduate and graduate Dreamers (undocumented students with or without DACA) in accomplishing their academic goals.

 The purpose of this scholarship is to identify and recognize incoming and current University of Utah Dreamers whose community engagement and service have, or will contribute to the overall mission of the Dream Center (dream.utah.edu).
-This includes students who (1) engages in specialized college outreach and access strategies, (2) provides individualized mentoring and scholarship support for current and future University of Utah undocumented students, (3) promotes campus-wide advocacy and trainings for University of Utah students, faculty, staff and administration, and (4) increases community-wide awareness of policies affecting current and future University of Utah undocumented students.
+This includes students who (1) engage in specialized college outreach and access strategies, (2) provide individualized mentoring and scholarship support for current and future University of Utah undocumented students, (3) promote campus-wide advocacy and trainings for University of Utah students, faculty, staff and administration, and (4) increase community-wide awareness of policies affecting current and future University of Utah undocumented students.
 These opportunities can include but are not limited to involvement with Dream Center events or the community at large.

 - Must have graduated from a high school or GED Program in Utah.

-- Hold a cumulative GPA of 2.5 and above from the University of Utah or prior institution, and a 2.5 for current high school students.
+- Hold a cumulative GPA of 2.0 and above from the University of Utah or prior institution, and a 2.5 for current high school students.

 - Many students who are selected to receive a University scholarship after May 12, 2015, are required by state law to certify under penalty of perjury that they are eligible to receive the scholarship as a U.S. citizen or a citizen of another country who is lawfully present within the United States.
 Students who have both graduated from a recognized Utah high school and who are awarded a scholarship funded by a private donor are not required to certify their lawful presence before receiving a privately funded scholarship.
 (This scholarship is a privately funded scholarship; if you graduated from a Utah high school you may skip the next bullet point).